top of page

 • Jan 4

-The short answer is yes - but not for the reasons many people expect.
+The short answer is yes - but not in the way most people expect.

-This article explains what fjord fishing in Norway is really like, who it’s best suited for, and what you should (and shouldn’t) expect.
+This guide explains what fjord fishing in Norway is really like, who it’s best suited for, and what you should - and shouldn’t - expect.

 What fjord fishing in Norway is - and what it isn’t

-Fjord fishing takes place in sheltered coastal waters, often close to shore, surrounded by steep mountains and quiet landscapes.
-Unlike offshore fishing, conditions are usually calm, making it accessible to people with little or no fishing experience.
+Fishing in Norway takes place in sheltered coastal waters, often close to shore and surrounded by steep mountains and quiet landscapes.
+Unlike offshore fishing, conditions are typically calm, making it accessible even for those with little or no fishing experience.

 What it is: